We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Best Dyson vacuum for your whole home: Dyson V11 Animal Cordless Vacuum Cleaner

-While currently there’s no Dyson robot vacuum to recommend in the USA, if you’re looking for the best Dyson vacuum, you won’t go far wrong with this.
+While currently there’s no Dyson robot vacuum to recommend in the USA, if you’re looking for the best Dyson vacuum, you won’t go far wrong with the Dyson V11.
 Light yet powerful thanks to an upgraded battery that offers up to 60 minutes of cleaning in eco mode, it includes technology that senses a change in surface and adjusts the motor speed accordingly, and an LED screen that displays cleaning modes, blockages, and filter maintenance reminders.